You know that pivot table is one of the most important tools to analyze and summarize data.

 - In the end, click OK.

-When you apply these icon sets on subtotals, they will consider the highest value as a base for 100%.
-Cells that have values higher than 67% will get a green icon, cells that have values from 33% to 67% will get a yellow icon, and other cells below that will get a red icon.
+Cells with values higher than 67% will get a green icon, cells with values between 33% and 67% will get a yellow icon, and cells below that will get a red icon.

 5. Apply Conditional Formatting on Blank Cells in a Pivot table

-The best way to highlight blank cells is by using conditional formatting and you can use it in a pivot table as well.
-In the below pivot table, some cells are blank and you need to apply conditional formatting to those cells where there is no sale.
+In the pivot table below, some cells are blank, and you need to apply conditional formatting to those cells where there is no sale.

 Follow these simple steps.